Honey Bee Swarms

 A swarm is a cluster of loose bees in search of a new home.
 Swarms may stay in a particular area for only a few hours or for several days depending on the availability of nesting sites, weather conditions, or other factors.

-If you are a beekeeper and would like to be included on this list, reach out to cly@ksu.edu.
+If you are a beekeeper and would like to be included on this list, fill out the form below.